TestMyQt/material/course/part-0/userguide.md

 The _Organization_ dropdown menu will contain a list of available organizations.
 You should choose the one that is offering the course that you are taking.
 The _Current Course_ dropdown menu will contain a list of available courses.
 You should choose the one that you have enrolled in.
 The _Project folder_ option is where the directory with your downloaded exercises will be located.
-The _TMC.jar location_ is where you stored your `TMC-langs-cli.jar`.
 The TMC plugin will check for new or updated exercises in the background.
 The _Update interval_ option will allow you to tweak the interval to your liking.